 Moisture & IR Testing

-Where moisture meter testing is indicated in this report a Klein ET140 was used.
-If and when thermal imaging is required to aid in the inspection report an HTi HT-19 thermal imaging camera was used.
+Where moisture meter testing is indicated in this report a Tramex ME5 was used.
+If and when thermal imaging is required to aid in the inspection report an Hikmicro B20 thermal imaging camera was used.

 Summary